Thurler/sfml-surgery-engine/codeorganization.md

 - If neither point is contained in the circle, return 0
 - If only one point is inside the circle, take it as a pivot and compute the distance from it to the circle's edge, return that distance divided by the segment's length

+### 3.9 - Glass Shard Object

+A final entity representing a small glass shard, usually associated with a small cut.
+It is represented by a rectangle in 2D space with fixed dimensions, and it aligns itself based on its associated cut's coordinates and orientation - it will center itself along the cut's axis, and protrude outwards at a 90 degree angle.
+It will keep track of its current position, as well as its original position, should it need to be reset.

+In order to give it the illusion of being lodged in, we need to stop drawing the rectangle at the line where the rectangle intersects the cut.
+However, this should only be done before the shard is fully removed, to avoid having the player manually put it back in.
+We thus store a flag that tells the object if it must be hidden or not - which will help it calculate its effective height.

+Its interaction with the forceps is simply a check if the forceps point lies within the boundaries of the effective rectangle that is protruding outside the wound.
+We use a simple scalar projection algorithm to check for that, where the projection of that point on 2 adjacent sides of the rectangle must be within the effective width and height.

 ## 4 - States (Globals)

 ### 4.1 - Common State